-SEC.
-10. Section 22959.6 of the Government Code is amended to read:

-22959.6. (a) The Department of Human Resources may contract with one or more vision care plans for annuitants and eligible family members, provided the carrier or carriers have operated successfully in the area of vision care benefits for a reasonable period, as determined by the Department of Human Resources.

-- (b) The Department of Human Resources, as the program administrator, has full administrative authority over this program and associated funds and shall require the monthly premium to be paid by the annuitant for the vision care plan.
+- SEC.
+9. Section 22959.6 of the Government Code is amended to read: - 22959.6. (a) The Department of Human Resources may contract with one or more vision care plans for annuitants and eligible family members, provided the carrier or carriers have operated successfully in the area of vision care benefits for a reasonable period, as determined by the Department of Human Resources. - (b) The Department of Human Resources, as the program administrator, has full administrative authority over this program and associated funds and shall require the monthly premium to be paid by the annuitant for the vision care plan.
 The premium to be paid by the annuitant shall be deducted from his or her monthly allowance.
 If there are insufficient funds in an annuitant's allowance to pay the premium, the plan provider shall directly bill the annuitant.
 A vision care plan or plans provided under this authority shall be funded by the annuitants' premium.
 All premiums received from annuitants shall be deposited in the Vision Care Program for State Annuitants Fund, which is hereby created in the State Treasury.
-Any income earned on the moneys in the Vision Care Program for State Annuitants Fund shall be credited to the fund.
-Notwithstanding Section 13340, moneys in the fund are continuously appropriated for the purposes specified in subdivision (d). - (c) An annuitant may enroll in a vision care plan provided by a carrier that also provides a health benefit plan pursuant to Section 22850 if the employee or annuitant is also enrolled in the health benefit plan provided by that carrier.
-However, nothing in this section may not be construed to require an annuitant to enroll in a vision care plan and a health benefit plan provided by the same carrier.
-An annuitant enrolled in this program shall only enroll into a vision plan or vision plans contracted for by the Department of Human Resources.
+Any income earned on the moneys in the Vision Care Program for State Annuitants Fund shall be credited to the

+1 fund.
+Notwithstanding Section 13340, moneys in the fund are continuously appropriated for the purposes specified in subdivision 3 (d).